SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 ## Images

 It may be important for your visualization to include images to help illustrate your visual’s narrative.
-Here are some resources for science relevant royalty free vector images:
+Here are some resources for science relevant royalty free images:

-* [Pixabay](https://pixabay.com/): Free downloadable images, no account required.
 * [The Integration and Application Network (IAN) at UMCES](https://ian.umces.edu/): 1000’s of free environmentally relevant vector graphics.
 Account required to download images.
 * [BioRender](https://biorender.com/): Free life science icons available.
 Account required to download images.
+* [Pixabay](https://pixabay.com/): Free downloadable images, no account required.
+* [Unsplash](https://unsplash.com/): Free downloadable images, no account required.